stat824/stat824.github.io/src/content/theory/lasso/constrained.md

-# Restricted eigenvalue conditions and constrained lasso
+# Restricted eigenvalue conditions and constrained Lasso

 Suppose that we observe $Y\in\mathbb{R}^{n}$ and a matrix $X\in\mathbb{R}^{n\times d}$ such that